Boys & Girls Club of Greater New Bedford

 America’s young people deserve nothing less than our constant focus on their safety and our firm commitment to protect every child who is entrusted to our care at Boys & Girls Club of Greater New Bedford.
 To learn more about our national safety policies and actions, please visit Boys & Girls Clubs of America’s Child Safety page, here.

 Live below the poverty line.

-Boost of self esteem through arts, wellness and technical programs.
+Boost of self esteem through arts, wellness and technology programs.